-For many medical students, the path to adulthood includes getting your own credit card (not a supplementary one from your parents), and possibly a line of credit, too.
+For many people, the path to adulthood includes getting their own credit cards (not a supplementary one from their parents), and possibly a line of credit, too.
 If you’ve already got those in place, that’s great – you’re starting to establish your own credit.

 The next step is to make sure you’re showing that you’re a good borrower.
 That means being mindful of your credit: paying bills on time and not over-borrowing.
 This can help you establish good credit now so that you are on the right track later.

 Here are some things you need to know.

 Whenever you apply for credit, whether it’s a credit card, a loan or line of credit, the lender (or the company lending you money) will look at your credit report from one of Canada’s big credit bureaus — Equifax or TransUnion.
 This helps the lender decide whether to lend you money, how much they can lend you, and how much interest they will charge.

 - your personal information, like your name and address, and how long you have lived at that address

 - a list of any accounts you have, such as credit cards and student loans